About

 We would like to thank the Skerries Community Association, of which we are a part, for their logistic and structural support.

-Community Foundation for Ireland (CFI) provided funding for development of our pollinator plan, and now for its implementation, through their Environment and Nature Biodiversity programme 2019 and 2022.
+Community Foundation for Ireland (CFI) provided funding for development of our pollinator plan, and then for its implementation, through their Environment and Nature Biodiversity programme 2019 and 2022.

 We received moneys from the 2022 Community Activities Fund, for which we would like to acknowledge The Department of Rural and Community Development, Fingal County Council, and the Local Community Development Committee .